dmsoares/star-trek-action-figures-inc/README.md

 ![A call-graph showing how the impure, IO-performing part of the application is small](images/callgraph.png "Our Application Call Graph")

+For me, there are two main reasons why functional programming is important.

+One is __modularity__, given by function composition in general and more specifically by higher-order functions, allows building big programs out of smaller ones, reusing and modifying components with a great degree of freedom, and tackle software complexity.
+John Hughes makes a stronger case than I ever will in his paper [Why Functional Programming Matters](https://www.cs.kent.ac.uk/people/staff/dat/miranda/whyfp90.pdf).

+The other is __expressiveness__.
+We have been both blessed and cursed by the Von Neumann computer.
+Blessed, because its contribution to the digital revolution is so immense.
+Cursed, because we seem to be forever bound to the imperative nature of what John Backus (in his [Turing Award Lecture](https://dl.acm.org/doi/pdf/10.1145/359576.359579)) calls the Von Neumann style of programming.
+In a word, languages relying on the assignment statement (from which other statements derive) force the programmer to entangle the computation they want to express in ceremony and bookkeeping.
+Functional programming, on the other hand, cares about immutability.
+This has rippling effects on expressiveness.
+In Haskell, for example, there are no statements, only expressions.
+Meaning, every well-formed string of source code can be evaluated to a value and bigger expressions can be composed of smaller expressions to form elegant programs that focus more on declaring _what_ and less on instructing _how_.

 ## Algebraic Data Types (ADTs)

 When building programs, we very often need to build data with some structure.
 Haskell let's us express structured, composable data with __Algebraic Data Types__.
-As we can see next, this powerful feature allows the developer to build big types out of small ones, like russian dolls or Lego, combining them at will in order to express sofisticated domains.
+As we can see next, this powerful feature allows the developer to build big types out of small ones, like Lego, combining them at will in order to declare sofisticated domains.

 We can see types as sets of values with a certain structure.
 We usually say a value _inhabits_ a given type if it belongs to the set of values of that type.
 For instance, the type `Bool` is inhabited by 2 values: `True` and `False`.
 We say the size of `Bool` is 2.
 The type `String` is inhabited by all possible sequences of characters, the type `Int32` by all signed integers representable with 32 bits, and so on.